worldbank/ietoolkit/README.md

 If you are familiar with GitHub go to the **Contributions** section below for advanced instructions.

 An easy but still very efficient way to provide any feedback on these commands is to create an *issue* in GitHub.
 You can read *issues* submitted by other users or create a new *issue* in the top menu below [**worldbank**/**ietoolkit**](https://github.com/worldbank/ietoolkit) at [https://github.com/worldbank/ietoolkit](https://github.com/worldbank/ietoolkit).
 While the word *issue* has a negative connotation outside GitHub, it can be used for any kind of feedback.
 If you have an idea for a new command, or a new feature on an existing command, creating an *issue* is a great tool for suggesting that.
 Please read already existing *issues* to check whether someone else has made the same suggestion or reported the same error before creating a new *issue*.

+While we have a slight preference of receiving any kind of feedback here on GitHub, you are still very welcomed to send a regular email with your feedback to lcardosodeandrad@worldbank.org.

 ### **Content**